SuggestUs/OpenCommunity/contributing.md

 ```

-- run using this command
+- run project using this command

 ```
 pnpm dev